Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Method

 \subsection{Data Generation and Hybrid Selection}

-In this subsection, we first discuss our data generation process, then we explain the design of the hybrid selection of beneficial data for the learning of VMR.

-\subsubsection{Data Generation}
+\subsubsection{Data Generation.}

-Considering a video $V$, a standard VMR dataset \cite{charades,ActivityNet-Caption} will provide a list of moments in the video along with their sentence descriptions, denoted as $\{(m_i, p_i)\}_{i=1}^{a}$, where $m_i$ denotes the $i^{th}$ moment, $p_i$ denotes the corresponding description and $a$ is the number of moments.
+Considering a video $V$, a VMR dataset \cite{charades} will provide a list of moments in the video with their sentence descriptions, denoted as $\{(m_i, p_i)\}_{i=1}^{a}$, where $m_i$ denotes the $i^{th}$ moment, $p_i$ denotes the corresponding description and $a$ is the number of moments.
 An editing sentence is also provided, represented as $p_e$.
-As depicted in Fig.~\ref{fig:method_2}, our approach involves a training and inference stages: we first train our video diffusion model on each moment-text pair as $L_{TE}(m_i, p_i)$, aligning the moment $m_i$ with its textual description $p_i$.
+As depicted in Fig.~\ref{fig:method_2}, our model involves a training and inference stage: we first train our video diffusion model on each moment-text pair as $L_{TE}(m_i, p_i)$, aligning the moment $m_i$ with its textual description $p_i$.
 Then we modify the specific moment $m_i$ in the video $V$ using the sentence \(p_e\), as:

 where $m^i_e$ denotes the $p_e$-edited version of moment $m_i$.
-This edited moment $m^i_e$ then replaces the original moment $m_i$ to create a new variant of the video, denoted as $V^i_e$.

-For the video $V$ with $a$ moments, we generate $a$ different video variants \(\{V^1_e, V^2_e, \ldots, V^a_e\}\), where each \(V^i_e\) contains all original moments except for the $i^{th}$ moment, which is replaced by its edited version \(m^i_e\).
-This method results in a set of videos where each variant showcases a unique modification at a distinct moment.
+Then $m^i_e$ replaces the original moment $m_i$ to create a new variant of the video, denoted as $V^i_e$.
+For the video $V$ with $a$ moments, we generate $a$ different video variants \(\{V^1_e, V^2_e, \ldots, V^a_e\}\), where \(V^i_e\) contains all original moments except for the $i^{th}$ moment, which is replaced by its edited version \(m^i_e\), resulting in a set of videos where each variant showcases a unique modification at a distinct moment.

-\subsubsection{Hybrid Selection}
+\subsubsection{Hybrid Selection.}

-\dz{Without a delicate selection of the editing prompt, automatic VMR data generation may result in noisy or repetitive videos.} With the aim of selecting beneficial data for VMR training, we design a hybrid selection strategy: quantitative and qualitative selection.
-Specifically, we observe that a lack of semantic consistency between the source prompt and the target prompt will lead to implausible generation results, which can be harmful to the learning of the VMR model.
-To this end, it is necessary to filter out those noisy samples.
-We employ two quantitative metrics to evaluate moment quality.
-The first metric, prompt fidelity \cite{TAV}, assesses the coherence between the target prompt and the generated video moment.
-The second metric is structure fidelity~\cite{Make-A-Protagonist} to evaluate the consistency between the source and generated video moment.
-These metrics are then integrated using a harmonic score.
-The selection process is represented as follows:
+Without a delicate selection of the editing prompt, automatic VMR data generation may result in noisy or repetitive videos.
+In order to select high-quality and beneficial data for VMR training, we design a hybrid selection strategy with three quantitative metrics: cross-modal relevance, uni-modal structure, and model performance disparity.
+For cross-modal relevance, we notice that a lack of semantic relevance between the source video and the target sentence might result in implausible outcomes where the generated video content does not align well with the provided text.
+Training a VMR model using noisy pseudo moment-query pairs misleads the model to learn inaccurate moment-text associations.
+To this end, we introduce a cross-modal relevance score to evaluate the coherence between the target prompt and the generated video moment: